Written by Pradeep

 Some home remedies that can help cure diaper rashes are:

-- Petroleum Jelly: A lot of doctors advise to coat the baby’s bottom with a thin layer of petroleum jelly.
-It will keep the harmful bacteria from pee and poop from coming in contact with the baby’s tender skin
+A lot of doctors advise coating the baby’s bottom with a thin layer of petroleum jelly.
+It will keep the harmful bacteria from pee and poop from coming in contact with the baby’s tender skin.

-- Coconut Oil: Coconut oil not only has a soothing effect on any kind of rash but it’s anti-fungal and antimicrobial properties also make it a great moisturizer and an antiseptic.
-A tub of warm water can have some coconut oil mixed to give relief to your baby from diaper rashes
+Coconut oil not only has a soothing effect on any kind of rash, but its anti-fungal and antimicrobial properties also make it a great moisturizer and an antiseptic.
+A tub of warm water can have some coconut oil mixed to give relief to your baby from diaper rashes.

-- Oatmeal: The chemical compound saponin, and the high protein content of oatmeal helps preserve the skin’s natural barrier that does not let unwanted particles to get inside the skin pores.
-Soak your baby for about 10 minutes in a mixture of a table spoon of dried oatmeal and with the baby’s bathing water twice a day to heal and prevent diaper rashes
+The chemical compound saponin and the high protein content of oatmeal help preserve the skin’s natural barrier that does not let unwanted particles get inside the skin pores.
+Soak your baby for about 10 minutes in a mixture of a tablespoon of dried oatmeal and with the baby’s bathing water twice a day to heal and prevent diaper rashes.

-- Vinegar: Vinegar is one of the best ingredients that can balance the skin pH levels.
-If you are using disposable diapers, administer a teaspoon to a cup of water making a weak solution and wipe your baby’s bottom with this when changing the diapers.
-Cloth diapers can be rinsed in a vinegar solution for maximum benefits
+Vinegar is one of the best ingredients that can balance the skin’s pH levels.
+If you are using disposable diapers, administer a teaspoon to a cup of water, making a weak solution, and wipe your baby’s bottom with this when changing the diapers.
+Cloth diapers can be rinsed in a vinegar solution for maximum benefits.

 If you are changing diapers on time, yet there are rashes or signs of irritation on the baby’s skin, you could see a doctor.
 When the rashes are severe, a good doctor will recommend products like anti-fungal zinc oxide-based ointments, etc. Use these creams only in the minimum amount as, after all, they are chemicals!
 If your baby is running a fever along with rashes or develops pus, reach out to your pediatrician for treatment.